-STRATEGIC DIRECTIONS PARTNERS OBJECTIVES (SUCCESS INDICATORS) SOURCE 1 How will we get there?
+OUTCOME 8: An effective, accountable and d sustainable Council that s erves the community QBL Link: Civic Le adership STRATEGIC DIRECTIONS PARTNERS OBJECTIVES (SUCCESS INDICATORS) SOURCE 1 How will we get there?
 Who will help us get there?
 How will we know we have arrived?
-Develop clear goals, create a plan to achieve them, and track progress with transparency and honesty Increase the percentage of residents who are at least somewhat satisfied with Council's long-term planning to >75% by 2029 from a 2023 baseline of 71% CONTROL a Put community needs at the core of everything we do and deliver excellent customer service Increase the percentage of residents who are at least somewhat satisfied with customer service/information provided by Council staff to >90% by 2029 from a 2023 baseline of 87% CONTROL a Make it easy for our community to engage and participate in decision-making • Community Increase the percentage of residents who are at least somewhat satisfied with Council's consultation with the community to >85% by 2029 from a 2023 baseline of 80% CONTROL a Increase the percentage of residents who are at least somewhat satisfied with Council's communication with residents to >85% by 2029 from a 2023 baseline of 84% CONTROL a Manage risks and maintain independent oversight in business operations and decision-making Internal Audit Shared Services (Northern Sydney Regional Organisation of Councils) Increase the percentage of residents who agree or strongly agree that Council operates under ethical, open, accountable and transparent processes to >75% by 2029 from a 2023 baseline of 57% CONTROL a Exercise regulatory compliance responsibilities diligently to protect the environment and support our community Meet 100% of legislative compliance obligations each year CONTROL Commit to efficiency and value for money in service delivery Deliver benefits realisation of at least \$20m through continuous improvement initiatives by 2035 CONTROL Build a resilient, inclusive and empowered workforce that is committed to delivering community outcomes Achieve above the 50th percentile for all constructive culture behaviours in the human synergistic model by 2035 CONTROL b Manage Council's finances through robust long-term planning and ongoing financial management Maintain an operating performance ratio of >2% each year CONTROL management Maintain an average asset renewal ratio of >100% over a rolling five-year period CONTROL b) Organisational Culture Survey, Human Synergistics International
+Develop clear goals, create a plan to achieve them, and track progress with transparency and honesty Increase the percentage of residents who are at least somewhat satisfied with Counling-term planning to >75% by 2029 from a 2023 baseline of 71% cil's CONTROL a Put community needs at the core of everything we do and deliver excellent customer service Increase the percentage of residents who are at least somewhat satisfied with custo service/information provided by Council staff to >90% by 2029 from a 2023 baseline of 8 a Make it easy for our community to engage and participate in decision-making • Community Increase the percentage of residents who are at least somewhat satisfied with development management/town planning in North Sydney to at least 75% by 2035 from a 2023 baseline of 68% CONTROL a Increase the percentage of residents who are at least somewhat satisfied with Councommunication with residents to >85% by 2029 from a 2023 baseline of 84% cil's CONTROL a Manage risks and maintain independent oversight in business operations and decision-making Internal Audit Shared Services (Northern Sydney Regional Organisation of Councils) Increase the percentage of residents who agree or strongly agree that Council opera under ethical, open, accountable and transparent processes to >75% by 2029 from a 2023 baseline of 57% a Exercise regulatory compliance responsibilities diligently to protect the environment and support our community Meet 100% of legislative compliance obligations each year CONTROL Commit to efficiency and value for money in service delivery Deliver benefits realisation of at least \$20m through continuous improvement initiatives by 2035 CONTROL Build a resilient, inclusive and empowered workforce that is committed to delivering community outcomes Achieve above the 50th percentile for all constructive culture behaviours in the hum synergistic model by 2035 CONTROL b Manage Council's finances through robust long-term planning and ongoing financial Maintain an operating performance ratio of >2% each year CONTROL management Maintain an average asset renewal ratio of >100% over a rolling five-year period CONTROL b) Organisational Culture Survey, Human Synergistics International